pjtunstall/push-swap/README.md

 The `ps` package is for functions and structs these programs share.

 `cmd` also contains a folder called `explorer`, for exploring new ideas.
 Its `main.go` uses breadth-first-search to pre-compute all solutions for five numbers that only use rotations and swaps and are shorter than those found the standard way (using pushes).
-The current version of the `push-swap` program now actually finds such solutions at runtime for lists of up to 32 numbers.
-For longer lists, such as those with 100 numbers, BFS is too slow to be practical at runtime, so we make do with checking some of the simpler cases where push-free sorts can be used.
+The current version of the `push-swap` program now actually finds such solutions at runtime for less than 9 numbers.
+For longer lists, and certainly for 100 numbers, BFS is too slow to be practical at runtime, so we make do with checking some of the simpler cases where push-free sorts can be used.

 Like AYO and JD, we dealt with initial stacks of less than six numbers as special cases.
 This was partly because they lend themselves to optimizations that would be prohibitively time-consuming for longer lists, and partly so we could treat these smaller problems as warm up exercises.
 The six permutations of three elements are easily checked by hand.
 With a ranking function to simplify the task, it didn't take much longer to find optimal solutions for the 24 permutations of four elements and hardcode them.